Kombo Warming Lip Balm

 What This Recipe Helps With

-• Comfort support for lips that feel rough or uneven in texture
+- Comfort support for lips that feel rough or uneven in texture

 Why This Is a Great DIY Recipe

-The technique is not complicated, but kombo butter requires lower, slower heat than softer butters — overheat it and the warming compounds become less effective; melt it too quickly and the texture can turn grainy.
-Work patiently and the result is a lip balm that justifies every minute of that extra attention.
+Skill Level: Intermediate.
+The technique itself is straightforward, but kombo butter requires lower, slower heat than softer butters — overheat it and the warming compounds become less effective; rush the melt and the texture can turn grainy.
+Work patiently and the result justifies every minute of that extra attention.
+Each batch yields approximately 25ml — enough for five standard lip balm tubes or two small pots.
+Most effective used as an evening treatment when there is time to allow full absorption before eating or drinking.

 Why These Ingredients Work Together